sarthakbhatia05/BodyFatPrediction/README.md

 # BodyFatPrediction
-Complete EDA on the Dataset and Analyzing different  Machine Learning Models to achieve higher accuracy
+Complete EDA on the Dataset and Comparing different  Machine Learning Models to achieve higher accuracy